When should I go to the doctor for a bug bite?

 - Fever or flu-like symptoms coupled with infected-looking bite

 An urgent care center can help you identify the nature and severity of the bite.
 They can ease your discomfort, prescribe antibiotics for infection, and rule out the worst-case scenarios following an unfortunate run-in with the offending bug.
 Need to get checked out after work?
 Our Aurora urgent care center has longer hours than some of other clinics and stands ready to treat a wide range of nasty bug bites.
 If you’re looking for an online photo guide of dangerous bites from different bugs, we recommend this resource from WebMD.

 When to Go to the Emergency Room

-Some bites and stings may present an immediate life-threatening danger for which you should go to the ER.
+Some of the worst but bites and stings may present an immediate life-threatening danger for which you should go to the ER.
 These reactions are likely to occur between the bite itself and one hour post-contact and include one or more of the following symptoms.

 - Difficulty breathing